avidity/konfa-perl/README.md

    # do what is needed
 }
 ```
-See the [module POD](../master/lib/Konfa.pm) for more examples and API documentation.
+See the [module documentation](../master/lib/Konfa.pod) for more examples and complete API reference.

 # License